yizhang82/yizhang82.github.io/_posts/2017-10-24-sqlite-promise.md

 - await
 permalink: async-sqlite-as-promise
 comments: true
-description: How to wrap async API as javascript promise
+description: A gentle introduction to promise + async/await model and how to wrap existing callback code to the new model
 ---

-I was experimenting with [sqlite package](https://github.com/mapbox/node-sqlite3) with node.js the other day and let's just say the async programming style is rather painful.
+I was experimenting with [sqlite package](https://github.com/mapbox/node-sqlite3) with node.js the other day and the async programming style is rather painful, so I did some experiment to wrap it with promise + async/await to make it easier to use.
+This post shows you how to do that.

-Let's say I'm working with a database with a `Voters` table that has two fields - Name and Count.
+For example, let's say I'm working with a database with a `Voters` table that has two fields - `Name` and `Count`.

 ```js
 var sqlite = require('sqlite3').verbose();